penjoe/data-structures-and-algorithms/javascript401/arrays/arrayReverse/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 The approach for this challenge was fairly straight forward.
+Assign pointers to the front and end of the array and swap the values inside a loop.
+At each pass of the loop, the front and end pointer will get one closer to the center.
+Once the end is greater than the front, stop the loop and return the array.
 - Write a function that takes in an array.
 - Declare a start variable that is set to 0, which is the first index of the array.
 - Declare an end variable which is the array.length - 1, which will give the last index of the array.